KimMead/CLI/README.md

 # CLI
 CLI Project - Trying to use Github
+This is my first push to github for my CLI